bug00r/irc-bot/README.md

 # irc-bot
-In JAva written IRC Bot for remote configuration and controlling
+In Java written IRC Bot for remote configuration and controlling
+## REPO under construction